 3.2.2 - Awards for Innovation won by Institution/Teachers/Research scholars/Students during the year

-Title of the innovation Name of Awardee Awarding Agency Date of award Category
+Title of the innovation of the innovation Name of Awardee Date of award Category

 No Data Entered/Not Applicable !!!

 No file uploaded.

 3.2.3 - No. of Incubation centre created, start-ups incubated on campus during the year